 Those who regularly practice a variety of yoga poses would notice that some yoga poses are more difficult to perform than others.
 Some yoga poses would stretch and pull various body organs, creating difficulty with the breathing pattern.
-The Child Pose helps in relaxing the body muscles and breathing sequence.
+This Pose helps in relaxing the body muscles and breathing sequence.

-In the Child Pose, the spine remains relaxed in the forward bend position, and the abdomen and chest remain stretched on the floor, which helps to focus on the breathing.
+In this Pose, the spine remains relaxed in the forward bend position, and the abdomen and chest remain stretched on the floor, which helps to focus on the breathing.

 Child pose is also the base pose for various ‘child pose variations’ which can be included in the flow yoga sequences.
-Child pose is the beginners pose it prepares the body for more advanced yoga poses.
+This is the beginners pose, it prepares the body for more advanced yoga poses.

 Child Pose benefits